 - Cost: Unlike hiring a freelancer, who is typically self-employed or a sole proprietor, an agency tends to be more expensive due to overhead expenses and salaries.

-When to Work With Agencies
+When to Work With a Marketing Agency

 Did you find this useful?